chenx-dust/BetterKeyboard/README.md

 ## License

 Copyright (c) 2025 Chenx Dust.
-This project is licensed under the MIT license.
+This project is licensed under the BSD 3-Clause license.

 ## Acknowledgement